Fire Watch Guard Services in Miami, FL

 Healthcare and Industrial Fire Watch in Miami

-Hospital campuses such as Jackson Memorial Hospital, Baptist Health South Florida, and University of Miami Hospital need healthcare-trained personnel familiar with clinical protocols.
-Industrial and warehouse properties around Miami-Dade County need guards comfortable with the heat, electrical, and material-handling realities of those sites.
+Hospital campuses such as Jackson Memorial Hospital and Mercy Hospital in the Health District need healthcare-trained personnel familiar with clinical protocols.
+Industrial and warehouse properties along the Miami River corridor need guards comfortable with the heat, electrical, and material-handling realities of those sites.
 We staff both with the right credentials.

 Miami Fire Watch FAQs

 Yes.
-Every Miami team member is fire-watch certified under Florida Department of Public Safety Private Security Bureau and holds the required fire watch certifications.
+Every Miami team member is trained and certified to meet all fire code requirements under the Florida Department of Agriculture and Consumer Services, Division of Licensing and holds the required fire watch certifications.

 Yes.
-We provide regular fire watch coverage at hotels, warehouses, and corporate properties throughout the U.S. Southern Command (SOUTHCOM, Doral) corridor and Wynwood.
+We provide regular fire watch coverage at hotels, warehouses, and corporate properties throughout the Downtown Miami and Brickell corridor and nearby business districts.

 Yes.
-NFPA 241 construction fire watch is one of our biggest service categories in Coconut Grove.
+NFPA 241 construction fire watch is one of our biggest service categories around the Brickell and Downtown Miami high-rise builds.
 We provide multi-guard rotations on extended construction projects.

 Hourly pricing varies by duration, time of day, and guard count.
 Call 1-800-899-7524 for a specific quote, usually back to you within 15 minutes.

-City of Miami Fire-Rescue Department, Fire Prevention Bureau enforces the Florida Fire Prevention Code (based on NFPA 1 and NFPA 101 Life Safety Code) as enforced by the City of Miami with local amendments with City of Miami amendments.
-Fire watch is required when a fire alarm is out longer than 4 hours in 24, a sprinkler is impaired longer than 10 hours, during hot work in occupied structures (NFPA 51B), at active construction sites without complete fire protection (NFPA 241 / IFC Chapter 33), at special events with temporary structures, and any time a Fire Marshal violation requires interim watch.
+City of Miami Fire-Rescue enforces the Florida Fire Prevention Code (NFPA 1 and NFPA 101) as adopted statewide under Chapter 633.
+Fire watch is required when a fire alarm is out longer than 4 hours in 24, a sprinkler is impaired longer than 10 hours, during hot work in occupied structures (NFPA 51B), at active construction sites without complete fire protection (NFPA 241), at special events with temporary structures, and any time a Fire Marshal violation requires interim watch.

 Our Miami Fire Watch Guards conduct continuous fire safety patrols, identify ignition sources and hazards, supervise hot work with the required 30-minute post-work hold, maintain communication with property management and dispatch, document every round, and act as first-response notification.
-Every guard is fire-watch certified under Florida DPS Private Security Bureau and holds NFPA and OSHA fire watch credentials.
+Every guard is fire-watch certified under the Florida Department of Agriculture and Consumer Services, Division of Licensing and holds NFPA and OSHA fire watch credentials.
 Specialized training covers construction, healthcare, and high-rise environments.

 Yes.
-The Fast Fire Watch Company covers Miami, FL and all of Miami-Dade County with certified fire watch guards, on site in under 3 hours and available 24/7, for impairments, hot work, construction, and special events, with MFR-compliant documentation on every deployment.
+Fast Fire Watch Company covers Miami, FL and all of Miami-Dade County with certified fire watch guards, on site in under 3 hours and available 24/7, for impairments, hot work, construction, and special events, with City of Miami Fire-Rescue-compliant documentation on every deployment.

 Fast Fire Watch provides fast and reliable services.
 Services are well-organized, communication is clear, and coverage is handled efficiently to meet client needs.